Explaining the Curriculum

 The teaching staff are grouped into subject areas led by Heads of Department.

-At Coopers’ Company and Coborn School we operate a two week timetable with 5 lessons per day, totalling 50 hours over the fortnight.
+At Coopers’ Company and Coborn School we operate a two week timetable with 5 lessons per day and 6 on a Wednesday, totalling 52 hours over the fortnight.

 The National Curriculum is taught from Years 7 to 11.